 With the digital plan finalized, the next step is the surgical placement of the dental implants.
 These small titanium posts are precisely positioned in the jawbone to serve as the anchors for the final prosthesis.
 After placement, the patient enters a crucial healing period.
 During this time, the implants fuse with the bone in a process called osseointegration, creating a rock-solid foundation.
 This healing phase is essential for the long-term stability and success of the screw-retained dentures.
 While the patient heals, the final prosthesis can be fabricated based on the exact digital designs, ensuring everything is ready for the final fitting.

-Step 4: The Final Fitting with Minimal Adjustments
+Step 4: The Final Fitting for a Seamless Result

 This is the moment everyone has been waiting for.
 During the final fitting appointment, the custom-fabricated hybrid denture is secured to the implants.
 Thanks to the precision of the all-digital workflow, this step is often remarkably straightforward.
 While you’ll perform try-ins to confirm the bite is perfect and the fit is comfortable, the need for significant adjustments is rare.
 This is one of the most significant advantages of using an end-to-end digital process.
 You save valuable chair time, and the patient leaves with a beautiful, functional smile that feels right from the start.
 These advanced denture solutions deliver the predictability that both clinicians and patients appreciate.